magpie-ea/magpie-base/README.md

 In order to spin up a web server with the docs run `npm run docs`.

 In order to build the docs run `npm run docs:build`.

+The docs for the latest version are available at https://epic-bhabha-7e0966.netlify.app/